po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/27-Evr_Git-Revert/README.md

   git init .
   ```

 * Open the `git_revert_demo` directory in your IDE and copy the [script.js](./script.js) file into it.
-You'll notice it is the code from our previous activity on jQuery UI Interactions.
+You'll notice that it is the code from our previous activity on jQuery UI Interactions.

 * Make the initial commit, as follows: